 Yasemin Bas is a German-based student in education, with a focus on teaching in History and Islamic Religion.
 Previous to this, Yasemin studied in an Education Program and became a specialist for inclusion (2020) and a dialogue accompanist (2018).
 Yasemin is participating in the program “Mentoring – AIWG “, where she got a mentor who is supporting her in research on disability and religion, especially Islam.
 Yasemin is a valued member of EDIN because of her commitment to fostering inclusion and togetherness for people living with disabilities, especially as it relates to their faith.

-Hashim has a Master’s in Economics, Politics, Philosophy and Law alongside a Degree in Politics with International Relations.
-He founded London’s first Interfaith Summit in 2015 and has previously worked with the OSCE and ODIHR on creating a coalition building manual on tolerance and non-discrimination.
-During 2015-2019, he was an elected local government official in the UK in the Royal Borough of Windsor and Maidenhead.
-In 2017, Hashim organized the first ever interfaith fringe reception held at a party conference.
+Hashim is an award-winning councillor, entrepreneur, and international government advisor.
+He holds a Master’s in PPE and Law alongside a Degree in Politics with International Relations.
+He is currently the CEO of HB Capital and the Chairman of the Conservative Muslim Forum in the UK.
+He founded London’s first Interfaith Summit in 2015 and has previously worked with the OSCE & ODIHR at the European level.
+Between 2015-2019, he was an elected local government official in the Royal Borough of Windsor and Maidenhead.
+In 2017, Hashim organised the first ever interfaith fringe reception held at a party conference.
 In 2018, he was selected as one of a handful of UK representatives for the Commonwealth Youth Forum held in London.
 In 2019, he was invited to the One Young World Summit as a UK delegate, now Ambassador.
 He was recently named as one of the 21 young leaders in the 21st century (an initiative supported by 10 Downing Street) for his ground-breaking work in building bridges between faith communities.